tracyreed/profitwisesucks.com/README.md

-David Heistein, of Profitwise Accounting, prepared and filed taxes for my LLC as a sole proprietorship on my personal taxes instead of as a partnership on the IRS 1065 form and did not send out K-1s.
+David Heistein, of [Profitwise Accounting](https://www.profitwiseaccounting.com/){:target="_blank"}, prepared and filed taxes for my LLC as a sole proprietorship on my personal taxes instead of as a partnership on the IRS 1065 form and did not send out K-1s to the partners.

 I believe he was extremely negligent and/or incompetent in this regard.